Riley-Py/UWaterloo-Work/MSE 263/Module 5.md

 ### Production Function Algebraic Forms
 - *Linear production function* - inputs are [[Module 4|perfect substitutes]]
-- *Leontief production function* - inputs are used in fixed proportions
+- *Leontief production function* - inputs are used in fixed proportions; perfect complements
 - *Cobb-Douglas production function* - inputs have a degree of substitutability

 ### Returns to Scale